New $140 Million Justice Center Designed by RSC Architects Opens on Historic Site in Hackensack, New Jersey

-A new $140 million Bergen County Justice Center designed by RSC Architects opened its doors this week.
-Sitting on a historic site, the six-floor, 130,000-square-foot facility is the centerpiece of a six-year plan to modernize and upgrade the County’s justice center complex.
+Hackensack, New Jersey – A new $140 million Bergen County Justice Center that was designed by RSC Architects opened its doors this week.
+Sitting on a historic site, this six-floor, 130,000 s.f. facility is the centerpiece of a six-year plan to modernize and upgrade the County’s Justice Center Complex.

-“Two Bergen County Plaza is a tremendous new addition to the County’s government complex and a prudent investment of public funds,” said Bergen County Administrator Julien Neals.
-“It not only brings a unique, traditional design created by RSC Architects but also complements the historic surroundings while accommodating for modern upgrades in security, technology, and amenities.
-Two Bergen is now home to critical government services and we are confident that it will stand for many years as a symbol of the pride we feel for community.”
+“Two Bergen County Plaza is a tremendous new addition to the County’s government complex, and a prudent investment of public funds,” said Bergen County Administrator, Julien Neals.
+“It not only brings a unique, traditional design created by RSC Architects, but also complements its historic surroundings while accommodating modern upgrades in security, technology, and amenities.
+Two Bergen is now home to critical government services, and we are confident that it will stand for many years as a symbol of the pride we feel for our community.”

-As the first modern addition to the justice center complex, which also includes a historic county jail and courthouse, the new building provides much-needed improvements in functionality while seamlessly fitting in with the existing historic buildings.
-The building will now serve as the new home of the Bergen County Prosecutor’s Office, Sheriff’s Department, Surrogate Office and Tax Board.
+As the first modern addition to the Justice Center Complex, which also includes a historic County jail and courthouse, the new building provides much-needed improvements in functionality, while seamlessly fitting in with the existing historic buildings.
+The facility will now serve as the new home of the Bergen County Prosecutor’s Office, Sheriff’s Department, Surrogate Office, and Tax Board.

-“The project presented a unique set of challenges from an architectural and design standpoint, as we needed to balance the 21st century needs of Bergen County with the preservation of the site’s rich cultural history,” said John P. Capazzi, AIA, president of RSC Architects, the project’s architect of record, design architect and interior design firm.
+“This project presented a unique set of challenges from an architectural and design standpoint, because we needed to balance the 21st century needs of Bergen County with the preservation of the site’s rich cultural history,” said John P. Capazzi, AIA, President of RSC Architects, the project’s Architect-of Record, Design Architect, and interior design firm.
 “We worked closely with New Jersey’s Historic Preservation Office to create a design that would mold with the ‘Beaux-Arts’ architectural style of the adjacent historic courthouse.”

-Due to the site’s historic status and configuration, design and materials had to be carefully selected to complement the existing buildings.
-With careful guidance and astute suggestions from Bergen County officials, RSC created an exterior design with a strong historic character by incorporating additive massing with projecting porticos and a recessed top floor.
+Due to the site’s historic status and configuration, the design and its materials had to be carefully selected to complement the existing buildings.
+With careful guidance and astute suggestions from Bergen County’s officials, RSC created an exterior design with a strong historic character by incorporating additive massing with projecting porticos and a recessed top floor.

-“We chose to use pre-cast concrete panels for construction, which can be fabricated off-site in lots of different designs, shipped here, and craned up to be placed on the steel frame,” said Jeffrey Schlecht, AIA, senior project manager for RSC Architects.
-“This allowed us to incorporate unique details that hint at classical elements while working with a durable product on a site with limited space.”
+“We chose to use pre-cast concrete panels for the construction, which can be fabricated off-site in lots of different designs, shipped here, and craned up into be placed on a steel frame,” said Jeff Schlecht, AIA, Senior Project Manager for RSC Architects.
+“This allowed us to incorporate unique details that hint at classical elements, while working with a durable product on a site with limited space.”

 RSC incorporated stone tile throughout the building’s interior to create a traditional, dignified feel, with wood accents for comfort and geniality.
-The lobby was designed with stone tile for elegance and durability, while the prosecutor’s office features a recessed lay-in decorative ceiling tile to give it a unified feeling across two different floors.
-A multi-purpose conference center was designed for both special events and daytime meetings, with floating wood panels on the ceiling that provides a rich ambiance.
+The lobby was designed with stone tile for elegance and durability, while the Prosecutor’s Office features a recessed lay-in decorative ceiling tile to give it a unified feeling across two different floors.
+A multi-purpose conference center was designed for both special events and daytime meetings, with floating wood panels on the ceiling that provide a rich ambiance.

-On the building’s first floor are a central main lobby, cafeteria, conference center and tax office.
-The higher floors house the sheriff’s office, the prosecutor’s office, and the surrogate’s office.
-The sixth floor is a data center operated by the Sheriff’s department, which has cellular signal and emergency radio booster antenna systems.
-There is also a two-story bridge connection to the Justice Center Complex used by the public and prosecutor’s office staff.
+The building’s first floor houses a central main lobby, a cafeteria, a conference center, and a tax office.
+The higher floors house the Sheriff’s Office, the Prosecutor’s Office, and the Surrogate’s Office.
+The sixth floor holds a data center that is operated by the Sheriff’s Department, which has cellular signal and emergency radio booster antenna systems.
+There is also a two-story bridge connection to the Justice Center Complex that is used by the public and the Prosecutor’s Office staff members.